This post may contain affiliate links, from which we earn an income.

 - The permanent population of Flåm is approximately 350 people.

-- Flåm receives 450,000 visitors a year from both the Flåm railway line and cruise ships.
+- Flåm receives 450,000 visitors a year from both the Flåm railway line and cruise ships and is on every Norway in a Nutshell tour.

-- Flam sits on the The Aurlandsfjord the innermost branch of the Sognefjord, the world’s deepest and second longest fjord.
+- Flam sits on the Aurlandsfjord, the innermost branch of the Sognefjord, the world’s deepest and second longest fjord and a UNESCO World Heritage Site.
 This fjord stretches halfway to Sweden!

 - Around 160 cruise ships dock in the harbour every year.